 XML/XLS/text files: formatted for ADR Studio, AV Media Pyxis, Colin Broad VS-1, ADR Manager, Sound Master and Euro Taker

 It can also export all cues in a single tab/comma/semicolon delimited text file, XML file, XLS file or SubRip file.
 SubRip (.srt) files are used to subtitle movies stored as Quicktime files or YouTube movies.

-EdiCue version 3 is a 64-bit application that is compatible with macOS version 10.10 (Yosemite) and above.
+EdiCue version 3 is a 64-bit application that is compatible with macOS Yosemite (10.10) and above including macOS Catalina (10.15).
 It is also compatible with macOS Light and Dark modes.